Celebrate Safely with Your Pets.

 Items from the SF Online Pharmacy Can Help Calm Your Pet.

-Here are a few choices of pheromone collars for your dogs and cats on our SF SPCA Online Pharmacy.
+Here are a few choices of pheromone collars for your dogs and cats at our SF SPCA Online Pharmacy.
 We recommend an Adaptil (CEVA) collar or plug in.
 Adaptil is a pheromone that helps dogs relax, and can be used a few days in advance.
 Or consider an over-the-counter medication, like Solliquin for dogs and cats.

 A Few Tips to Keep Your Pet Safe and Calm.